 The Fund holds conventional fixed income, index-linked and investment grade corporate bonds.
 Index linked bonds are regarded as a particularly good match for pension fund liabilities.
-The majority of the Fund's government bond holdings are issued by the government of the United Kingdom; the currency exposure of any overseas sovereign bonds holdings is hedged to sterling.
+Most the Fund's government bond holdings are issued by the government of the United Kingdom; the currency exposure of any overseas sovereign bonds holdings is hedged to sterling.